 These great books all have one very special thing in common: New York State!
 From classic literature to page-turning nonfiction to accounts of major historical moments and figures, these books offer insights into what makes New York such a special place.
-Add these to your summer reading list, or enjoy them in any season, and even inspire a future visit to an attraction based on these 11 great books set in New York State!
-Note: Some attractions featured here may be temporarily closed or may feature reduced amenities.
-Please check directly with individual attractions before making plans.
+Add these to your summer reading list or enjoy them in any season.
+You may even be inspired to plan a visit to an attraction based on these 11 great books set in New York State!

 The Legend of Sleepy Hollow by Washington Irving

 The story that gave the world the Headless Horseman also made the Hudson Valley’s Sleepy Hollow, where Irving’s classic is set, a favorite Halloween haunt for families.
 In the tale, a schoolmaster named Ichabod Crane moves to the sleepy but mysterious town and attempts to win the heart of a farmer’s daughter named Katrina Van Tassel, but he is one of many suitors.
 Then he has a fateful encounter with the Headless Horseman.
 The village of Sleepy Hollow adopted its name from the story in 1996, and celebrates its legacy with annual Halloween parades as well as other year-round attractions that make it a great place to spend a weekend.